 - Police Patrol Vehicles This vehicle class presents the most cost-effective opportunity to reduce GHGs and is targeted for full conversion to Ford Motor Company's recently introduced Hybrid Police Interceptor Utility vehicle within the next five years.
 Over 60 gasoline units will be replaced with the new hybrid model in 2020.
-Upon full conversion to hybrid units, this vehicle class will have achieved a reduction of approximately 2.24 million Lbs. of CO2 GHG emissions per year. - Compact SUVs This is a highly versatile vehicle class, with higher ground clearance, that has grown in popularity with various field operations departments.
+Upon full conversion to hybrid units, this vehicle class will have achieved a reduction of approximately 2.24 million Lbs. of CO2 GHG emissions per year. - SUVs (Non-Patrol) This is a highly versatile vehicle class with a higher ground clearance that is popular with first responder and field operations departments.
+The compact SUV class has grown in popularity with various field operations departments and represents over 40% of the City's SUV fleet.
 The vehicle's wheelbase is comparable to that of compact sedans, with the added benefit of a larger cargo area for tools, plans and equipment, and improved driver visibility.
 A hybrid version of this small SUV is being reintroduced in 2020.
-The replacement rate to hybrids will pick up in 2021, in accordance with the replacement schedule.
+The replacement rate to hybrids will pick up in 2021, in accordance with the vehicle replacement schedule.
 Upon full conversion to hybrid units, this vehicle class will have achieved a reduction of approximately 0.18 million Lbs. of CO2 GHG emissions per year. - Pick-up Trucks The City's fleet includes (103) F150 pick-up trucks.
 The hybrid version of this truck is anticipated to be introduced in 2020 and conversion of this construction and utility operations vehicle class is projected to commence in 2021.
 The conversion to hybrid units in this vehicle class should achieve a reduction of approximately 0.32 million Lbs. of CO2 GHG emissions per year by 2024. - Mid-sized Sedans The highly reliable hybrid vehicles in this class have an excellent track record with the City.
 They are mostly used by detectives in the Crime Investigation Division of the Police Department and conversion to the hybrid version should be mostly completed by 2023.
 Upon full conversion to hybrid units, this vehicle class will have achieved a reduction of approximately 0.19 million Lbs. of CO2 GHG emissions per year. - Compact Sedans A wide range of hybrid replacement options are available for the 124 low-mileage vehicles that account for 4% of the City fleet's total gasoline consumption.
-It is also the logical vehicle class within which to introduce the predominantly compact line of electric vehicles.
-Some of the units in this group will not be replaced as a result of the vehicle utilization study and others will be replaced with compact SUV HEVs.
-This group of staff vehicles is projected to be replaced with 95 HEVs and 24 EVs by 2024.
-Seventeen of the EVs will be part of the Building Dept. fleet, and the rest will be in the Planning and Code Departments.
+This total includes over 40 vehicles in Police, Fire, Public Works, and other field operations departments for which a compact SUV hybrid vehicle would be more suitable.
+The compact sedans class is also the logical vehicle group within which to introduce the predominantly compact line of electric vehicles available in the marketplace.
+Some of the units in this group will not be replaced as a result of the vehicle utilization study, while others will be replaced with compact SUV HEVs.
+The remaining staff vehicles are projected to be replaced with compact SUV HEVs and 24 to 34 EVs by 2024.
+Gasoline vehicles replaced with EVs are projected to be primarily within the Building Dept. fleet, with additional units for the Planning, Code and other Departments.
 Upon full conversion to HEVs and EVs, this vehicle class will have achieved a reduction of approximately 0.31 million Lbs. of CO2 GHG emissions per year.